- A 529 plan gives you a wide variety of college savings options.

 Unlike the 529 plans though, you can’t switch beneficiaries once you’ve set up an account in a child’s name.
-Also, once your child comes of age (18-21, depending on what state you’re in), you no longer control the money and therefore can’t legally designate it solely for the purpose of education expenses.
+Also, once your child comes of age (18-21, depending on what state you’re in), you no longer control the money and therefore can’t legally designate it solely for education expenses.

 Open a Roth IRA

 Did you know that Roth IRAs can also help you save for college?
-Americans have more than $500 billionopens in a new window saved in Roth IRAs.
-In addition to letting your potential earnings grow federal tax-free and adding a nice supplement to your 401(k), Roth IRA’s can be a beneficial asset in saving for tuition.
+Americans have more than $500 billion saved in Roth IRAs.
+In addition to letting your potential earnings grow federal tax-free and adding a nice supplement to your 401(k), Roth IRAs can be a beneficial asset in saving for tuition.
 That’s because education expenses are not subject to the Roth IRAs 10% early withdrawal penalty.
 So you can use the account as a valuable college savings tool.

 Although there are limits to Roth IRA contributions, for example the 2016 maximum is $5,500 per year, if you and your spouse were each to save the maximum $5,500 per year over 18 years, you could accumulate $198,000 in contributions alone.
-And assuming earnings of 6% a year, that could potentially add up to $445,000—enough to possibly fund college and a nice retirement nest egg.1
+And assuming earnings of 6% a year, that could potentially add up to $445,000 — enough to possibly fund college and a nice retirement nest egg.1

-While a Roth IRA is can be a great tool for college saving, it is always critical to think about the big picture in terms of savings and financial planning.
+While a Roth IRA can be a great tool for college saving, it is always critical to think about the big picture in terms of savings and financial planning.